Certain Fury

-Certain Fury is a 1985 American action/drama film directed by Stephen Gyllenhaal and starring Tatum O'Neal and Irene Cara.
+Certain Fury is a 1985 American action/drama film directed by Stephen Gyllenhaal, starring Tatum O'Neal and Irene Cara, who also wrote and performs the title track.

 Plot

 Scarlett (Tatum O'Neal) is a hardened street kid who supports herself with prostitution and drug dealing.
 Facing charges of killing a client, Scarlett is brought to court.
 At court, she briefly encounters Tracy Freeman (Irene Cara).
 Tracy, a doctor's daughter, has been arrested for drug possession and resisting arrest.
 Tracy admits to using racial slurs against the white officer who arrested her, implying that he also used racial slurs toward her.

 The two are seated in front of a judge along with other criminal defendants.
 One of the other defendants begins acting out in front of the judge.
 When the judge orders the bailiff to restrain her, the defendant slashes the bailiff's throat with a concealed weapon.
 Another defendant disarms another bailiff and a shoot-out begins.

 Scarlett and Tracy, along with all the others in the courtroom, escape.
 The police, not knowing that Scarlett and Tracy were not involved in the shooting, pursue them.
 The two girls eventually take refuge in the sewer.
 Tracy wants to turn back; Scarlett on the other hand refuses, convinced that they will be blamed and wanting to avoid prosecution for her crimes.
 She bullies Tracy into continuing.

 Meanwhile, Tracy's father, Dr. Freeman (Moses Gunn) unsuccessfully tries to convince Lt.
 Speier (George Murdock) that his daughter wasn't involved in the shooting.
 The police officer then tells Dr. Freeman that seven people were killed in the shootout.

 A lone police officer manages to capture Scarlett and Tracy in the sewer.
 While waiting for back-up, the police officer lights a cigarette and inadvertently sparks an explosion of sewer gas.
 Tracy attempts to save the officer but he drowns.
 Once again, Tracy urges that they give themselves up; Scarlett again refuses, telling Tracy that police officers are inclined to kill people suspected of killing police officers.
 She also inadvertently admits to being illiterate.

 The girls emerge from the sewer.

 The two hail a cab to the derelict section of town.
 Scarlett attempts to ditch Tracy.
 Tracy refuses to be left as she does not know where she is and is unwilling to call her father for help.
 Scarlett threatens Tracy with a broken bottle and insults Tracy with a racial slur.
 Tracy slams Scarlett into a wall and insists that Scarlett help her find a place to clean herself up.